 Teaches footwork, hand-eye coordination, forehand and backhand glove work

 Infielders partner up in this drill.
 I recommend middle infielders work together for added rapport.
-Partners line up 5-10 ft. away and field balls from each other on the short hop.
-Focus on posture, glove positioning, and judgement on how to secure the ball cleanly based on distances away from the hop and base runner scenarios.
-Make it a contest to see which group can go longest without an error.
+Partners line up 5-10 ft. away and they toss short-hops balls to each other.
+As they field balls from each other on the short hop, have players focus on proper fielding posture, glove positioning, and their judgement on how best to secure the ball cleanly based on how far away they are from the hop as well as various base runner scenarios.
+Make it a contest to see which group can go longest without an error to keep it competitive and making repetition a good thing.

 C. CALLING THE BALL